boostrjs/boostr/README.md

 JWT relies on a secret that should be accessible from your backend.
 So, in your backend directory, you could specify this secret in a private configuration file next to your public configuration file.

-Here's what your public configuration file could look like:
+Here's what your public configuration file would look like:

 ```js
 // backend/boostr.config.mjs